-One or more partitions-Partitions are optional.
-If a model definition does not include any named partitions, all counts are placed in the default partition, and rules can only allow or deny access to the default partition.

-If a model definition contains named partitions, each partition will hold one or more features.
-Within the named partitions, counts are arranged in feature slices based on their feature ID, meaning each slice contains only features of the same ID.
+- One or more partitions-Partitions are optional.
+If a model definition does not include any named partitions, all counts are placed in the default partition, and rules can only allow or deny access to the default partition. - If a model definition contains named partitions, each partition will hold one or more features.
+Within the named partitions, counts are arranged in feature slices based on their feature ID, meaning each slice contains only counts from a single feature (which has a unique feature ID).
 For each feature, the partition specifies the name of the feature, its version, and its feature count.
-The feature count can either be specified as a number or as a percentage of the total of the available feature count.

-- Rules that allow access to licenses.-Rules allow client devices or users that fulfill certain conditions access to counts in specified partitions, in a given order.
-For example, you could specify that only clients of a specific host type can receive licenses from a certain partition. - Rules that deny access to licenses.-You can define criteria that block certain client devices or users from obtaining licenses.
+The feature count can either be specified as a number or as a percentage of the total of the available feature count. - Rules that allow access to licenses-Rules allow client devices or users that fulfill certain conditions access to counts in specified partitions, in a given order.
+For example, you could specify that only clients of a specific host type can receive licenses from a certain partition. - Rules that deny access to licenses-You can define criteria that block certain client devices or users from obtaining licenses.
 This means that no licenses will be allocated to entities meeting those criteria, even if sufficient licenses are available on that license server.